vm7608/AI-Training-2/03_GAN/05_CycleGANs/README.md

   <i>Example of paired and unpaired data.</i>
 </p>

 CycleGAN was introduced in Berkeley's famous 2017 paper, titled “Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks”.

-The Cycle Generative Adversarial Network, or CycleGAN, is an approach to training a deep convolutional neural network for image-to-image translation tasks.
+CycleGAN is an approach to training a deep convolutional neural network for image-to-image translation tasks.
 The Network learns mapping between input and output images using unpaired dataset.

-The power of CycleGAN is able to learn such transformations without one-to-one mapping between training data in source and target domains.
+The power of CycleGAN is able to learn transformations without one-to-one mapping between training data in source and target domains.
 It was interesting because it did not require paired training data — while an x and y set of images are still required, they do not need to directly correspond to each other.
 In other words, if you wanted to translate between sketches and photos, you still need to train on a bunch of sketches and a bunch of photos, but the sketches would not need to be of the exact photos in your dataset.

 ## **2. Architecture of CycleGANs**